dettrace/dettrace/examples/README.md

 ### Install from a binary tarball

 You can grab the latest binary tarball at the [Cloudseal downloads page](https://cloudseal.io/download).
-To install this manually, simply unpack it anywhere you like and make sure the contained `./bin/cloudseal` binary is on your path.
+To install the software manually, simply unpack the tarball anywhere you like and make sure the contained `./bin/cloudseal` binary is on your path.

 ### Install via a `.deb` package

-The [downloads page](https://cloudseal.io/download) also provides an installation package in the Debian `.deb` file format.
-Then install with:
+In addition to tarballs, the [downloads page](https://cloudseal.io/download) provides an installation package in the Debian `.deb` file format.
+Download it and then install with:

 ```shell
 sudo apt install ./cloudseal-alpha_xyz.deb